SharePoint/sp-dev-docs/docs/schema/introduction-to-collaborative-application-markup-language-caml.md

 ## Rendering with CAML

 CAML is used for two types of rendering in SharePoint Foundation: to define the type of data that is contained within a field, and to construct HTML that is displayed in the browser.
-For information on the two major uses of CAML, see [Data-Defining Elements](data-defining-elements.md) and [HTML-Rendering Elements](html-rendering-elements.md).
+For information about the two major uses of CAML, see [Data-Defining Elements](data-defining-elements.md) and [HTML-Rendering Elements](html-rendering-elements.md).

 ## Programming with CAML